+Common_r34.xsd

 Addition of simple type NetworkID to be resused.

 Note this has changed to be a Max length of 15 char.
 Previously this was fixed length of 2.
 This means the schema is forwards compatable but not backwards compatable in relation this the use of this element